fbpx Skip to Content

 A love sonnet can raise our spirits and remind us of cherished times, while a soliloquy can let us into a character’s deepest and darkest thoughts.

 When a poet sings their verses, there is always a strange sense that they are talking to you, the listener.
-There is a sense of intimacy, an opportunity to dive into another person’s soul and watch the gears of their mind twist and turn.
+There is a sense of intimacy, an opportunity to opportunity to enter into someone’s soul and watch the gears of their mind twist and turn.

 But, how does poetry do all of this?
 How does it leave such an effect on the listener?